2008 Autonomous Region in Muslim Mindanao general election: Failed tests

 ARMM had been used as a testing ground for computerized elections.
-On September 9, 1996, 42 optical scanners ($15,000 each), from Nebraska-based American Information System (AIS) were subject of the Senate Committee experiment led by Miriam Santiago.
+On September 9, 1996, 42 optical scanners ($15,000 each), from Nebraska-based American Information System (AIS) were subject of the Senate Committee experiment led by then-Senator Miriam Defensor-Santiago.
 It found the machines defective.
 Again in the May 11, 1998 ARMM elections, the same machines were tested and were found defective, resulting to manual counting next day.

 On July 22, 2008, however, the COMELEC, using the present machines, conducted a successful “mock poll" and simulated the actual processes and procedure for the August 11 ARMM election.

 COMELEC preparations

-The Philippines' first-ever Electronic voting (automated) polls had some 1.6 million Filipino-Muslims registered voters, who will elect a governor, vice governor and regional legislators for the ARMM.
-The Commission on Elections (COMELEC) announced that it will be using 3,300 electronic voting machines in Maguindanao and 156 "automated counting machines" (Electronic voting) in Basilan, Sulu, Tawi-Tawi, Shariff Kabunsuan, and Lanao del Sur.
-It will using 2 technologies, namely Smartmatic-Sahi Direct Recording Electronic (DRE voting machine), while Optical scan voting system (Optical Mark Readers)(AVANTE International Technology, Inc.) will be used in the 5 other provinces of the ARMM.
+The Philippines' first-ever electronic voting (automated) polls had some 1.6 million Filipino-Muslims registered voters, who will elect a governor, vice governor and regional legislators for the ARMM.
+The Commission on Elections (COMELEC) announced that it will be using 3,300 electronic voting machines in Maguindanao and 156 "automated counting machines" (electronic voting) in Basilan, Sulu, Tawi-Tawi, Shariff Kabunsuan, and Lanao del Sur.
+It will using 2 technologies, namely Smartmatic-Sahi Direct Recording Electronic (DRE voting machine), while optical scan voting systems (Optical Mark Readers & AVANTE International Technology, Inc.) will be used in the 5 other provinces of the ARMM.
 These include the 17 automated counting machines brought by Commissioner Nicodemo Ferrer, head of the COMELEC's team in Basilan, to Lamitan and Isabela cities.
 11,000 military personnel and 7,000 policemen or a total of 18,000-strong security force were placed to secure the polls.
 The historical first "fully" automation elections will not be disrupted by power outage, since each machine has a battery packs reserve power good for 16 hours.

 DRE or “touch screen electronic voting,” allows voters to "simply touch the pictures of candidates they wish to elect," and were especially for disabled and illiterate voters.

 "No writing of names" is the principal feature of OMR machines.
 Voters have to simply shade the circles beside the candidates’ names.
 COMELEC has 9 counting machines in 5 precincts.
 Each can count 100 ballots in a minute.
 A 24-digit randomly generated bar code identifies the ballot as emanating from a specific precinct, and the OMR is programmed to count only ballots from designated precincts.
 The laptop’s keyboard is also locked.

-The COMELEC, further, provided: AVANTE OMR SYSTEM CONTINUITY (CONTINGENCY) PLAN 08.08.2008 and SMARTMATIC-SAHI CONTINGENCY PLAN 08.08.2008 With these, the COMELEC predicted it would be able to proclaim the winning candidates in less than 36 hours.
+The COMELEC, further, provided two contingency plans: the AVANTE OMR SYSTEM CONTINUITY (CONTINGENCY) PLAN and the SMARTMATIC-SAHI CONTINGENCY PLAN.
+With these, the COMELEC predicted it would be able to proclaim the winning candidates in less than 36 hours.

-The COMELEC, mowever, identified election "hotspots," consisting of 668 barangays (election areas of concern) and 49 (areas of immediate concern).
+The COMELEC, however, identified 887 barangays as areas of concern or "hotspots."
+49 areas were tagged as areas of immediate concern.

 GMA Network's Reporter's Notebook, on August 12, 2008, aired a documentary on the Comelec 2008 "Election Automation."